 Sticks initially left the band at the same time as Michael Stephenson, in November 1988, to be replaced by Steve Green (who played drums on the band's debut album 'Nee Gud Luck').
 Sticks returned a year later for a second stint of 6 months, during which he performed another 55 gigs between December 1989 and June 1990.

-Outside of Whisky Priests commitments, Sticks also plays drums in popular Rock 'N' Roll, Rockabilly and Blues band Bernie & the Bluenotes.
+An experienced drummer, outside of Whisky Priests commitments Sticks was recently playing drums on a regular basis in popular Rock 'N' Roll, Rockabilly and Blues band Bernie & the Bluenotes, until the band decided to call it a day in August 2018.